ganeshkbhat/phpUtils/src/arrays/Arrays-README.md

 **Arrays::call_map**

     Functionality:
-        +Calls the callback on all items of array.
-        +callback has access to array, each item's key-value, and userdata
+        Calls the callback on all items of array. callback has access to array, each item's key-value, and userdata
     Usage:
         Arrays::call_map(array, callback, userdataForCallback)
     Returns: